losandes/heinz-95729/Project.md

 ## Objectives

-* Gather requirements from the client (professor)
+- Gather requirements from the client (professor)
-* Present the requirements to the client in User Story format
+- Present the requirements to the client in User Story format
-* Plan your approach: Design through Planning Poker
+- Plan your approach: Design through Planning Poker
-* Agree on a branching strategy
+- Agree on a branching strategy
-* Work together as a team to implement the design
+- Work together as a team to implement the design
-* Use Pull-Requests and Code Reviews to merge new code
+- Use Pull-Requests and Code Reviews to merge new code
-* Test your code
+- Test your code
-* Present your solution to the class
+- Present your solution to the class
-* Submit peer evaluations
+- Submit peer evaluations

 ## The Ask (examples)

 ### APIs, Web UX, and Integration

-* Our book store has no shopping cart!
+- Our book store has no shopping cart!
 We need a way for people to buy books, and we also want to persist a person’s cart beyond the current session.
 Add shopping cart functionality to the app.
-* We have no way to checkout, and make purchases.
+- We have no way to checkout, and make purchases.
 Integrate with [Stripe](https://stripe.com/docs/api#intro) to facilitate checkout.
-* We have no way for user's to see their previous orders.
+- We have no way for user's to see their previous orders.
 Add order history to the app.

 ### CUI In the App

-* Refactor the search bar in the application to support an interactive conversational user interface (CUI).
+- Refactor the search bar in the application to support an interactive conversational user interface (CUI).
 Add the ability to put books in a shopping cart, and to navigate the site, using Natural Language Processing (NLP).

-### CUI In the Terminal
+### CUI In Slack, With Alexa, etc.

-* Using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2), prepare the data so it can be used in a CUI.
+- Build a bot for Slack, or skills for Alexa to support an interactive shopping experience using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) or [another public dataset for recommender systems](https://github.com/caserec/Datasets-for-Recommender-Systems).
 A working app should let me add and remove items from a shopping cart.
-It should also let me check the prices of items, and pseudo-checkout to make a purchase (psuedo meaning Stripe integration with the terminal is not necessary).
+It should also let me check the prices of items, and checkout to make a purchase (checkout using Stripe integration with the terminal may or may not be required depending on team size).

-### CUI In Slack, With Alexa, etc.

-* Build a bot for Slack, or skills for Alexa to support an interactive shopping experience (See #cui-in-the-terminal for more details)

 ### Machine Learning

-* Using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2), prepare the data so it can be used to suggest, or upsell other products based on what a person has in their cart.
-Suggested algorithms are Apriori and FP-Growth.

-### Machine Learning Paper

-* Compare algorithms for suggesting, or upselling products based on what a person puts in their cart.
-How should we determine the thresholds to tune the FP-Growth algorithm?
+- Using [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) or [another public dataset for recommender systems](https://github.com/caserec/Datasets-for-Recommender-Systems) prepare the data so it can be used to suggest, or upsell other products to consumers.
+Demonstrate the efficacy of at least 3 algorithms, selecting from Content-Based Filtering (Classification), Collaborative Filtering (Nearest Neighbor, Matrix Factorization, Restricted Boltzmann Machines), and/or Association Analysis (Apriori, FP Growth).
+How do different techniques effect the user experience?
+How might we balance different consumer desires, such as unfiltered exploration, and filtered suggestions?
+If you explore FP-Growth, how should we determine the thresholds to tune the FP-Growth algorithm?
+You may suggest other algorithms, or other ways to explore ML when negotiating the scope of your project.

 ### Your Idea Here

-* You may present alternative project or paper ideas when its time to start the course project.
+- You may present alternative project or paper ideas when its time to start the course project.
 Not all ideas will be accepted.
-Ideas must be challenging, and align with the course content.
+Ideas must be challenging, and align with the course objectives.

 ## Deliverables